game-ci/documentation/docs/github/builder.md

 # Builder

+Building the project as part of a workflow may help to create mind-space and focus on the project itself.

 Use [Unity - Builder ](https://github.com/features/actions)
-to build Unity projects for different platforms.
+to automatically build Unity projects for different platforms.

 ## Basic setup